Making Bacon in the Oven is simple and splatter-free!

-- This will free up the stovetop; baking bacon in the oven means no splattering mess like pan-fried in a skillet.
+- Baking bacon in the oven means no splattering or mess like pan-fried in a skillet.

-- There is no need to babysit or flip the bacon over.
-Simply bake.
+- There is no need to babysit or flip bacon over – simply bake on a rimmed pan.

 Use Any Kind of Bacon

-American Bacon is the most common type of bacon.
-This popular cut comes from the belly of the pig and tends to be a fatty cut of meat.
-Flavored bacon (like maple or peppered) is great oven baked too.
+American bacon is the most common type of bacon which are strips of pork belly.
+Flavored bacon (like maple or peppered) is great oven-baked too.

 Preparing the Pan

-You do not need a wire rack or cooling rack to cook bacon.
-I actually prefer to bake bacon slices directly on the baking pan.
-It will crisp nicely baked in the fat.
+There is no need for a wire rack or cooling rack to cook bacon.
+The bacon slices can be cooked directly on the baking pan.
+It will crisp nicely as it bakes in its own fat.

 How to Cook Bacon in the Oven

-- Preheat oven to 400°F per the recipe below.
+- Preheat the oven to 400°F per the recipe below.

-- Bake until bacon reaches desired level of crispiness (no need to flip it), about 20 minutes.
+- Bake until bacon reaches the desired level of crispiness (no need to flip it), about 12-18.

-- Remove bacon from the pan & place on paper towels to drain grease.
+- Remove bacon from the pan & place on paper towels to drain the grease.